-The VMware Monitoring in Foglight Evolve Cloud alarm types respond to thresholds that are defined within the VMware Monitoring in Foglight Evolve Cloud rules.
+The Foglight for VMware alarm types respond to thresholds that are defined within the Foglight for VMware rules.
 As metrics change and move through thresholds, alarms are raised.
 As a metric moves through thresholds, the severity of an alarm changes, which causes the associated status indicator to change.

-For detailed information about the rules included with the product, see Rules on page 84.
+For detailed information about the rules included with the product, see Rules on page 253.